-- 4.04.3 To monitor access to opioid use disorder treatment, the Contractor must engage with Covered California to review its Medication Assisted Treatment (MAT) prescriptions by clinician and by region using HEI data. measure and report in the annual application for certification the number of active X waiver licensed prescribers in its network and the number of total X waiver licensed prescribers in its network.
-An active X waiver licensed prescriber is defined as a provider who has written one or more MAT prescriptions for buprenorphine and combination buprenorphinenaloxone in the past 12 months. - 4.04.4 The Contractor must engage with Covered California to review its performance on the following opioid use disorder measures constructed from HEI data: - 1) Use of Pharmacotherapy for Opioid Use Disorder (NQF #3400); - 2) Concurrent Use of Opioids and Benzodiazepines (NQF #3389); - 3) Use of Opioids at High Dosage in Persons Without Cancer (NQF #2940); and - 4) Concurrent Use of Opioids and Naloxone.
+- 4.04.3 To monitor access to opioid use disorder treatment, the Contractor must measure and report in the annual application for certification the number of active X waiver licensed prescribers in its network and the number of total X waiver licensed prescribers in its network.
+An active X waiver licensed prescriber is defined as a provider who has written one or more MAT prescriptions for buprenorphine and combination buprenorphine-naloxone in the past 12 months. - 4.04.4 The Contractor must engage with Covered California to review its performance on the following opioid use disorder measures constructed from-HEI data: - 1) Use of Pharmacotherapy for Opioid Use Disorder (NQF #3400); - 2) Concurrent Use of Opioids and Benzodiazepines (NQF #3389); - 3) Use of Opioids at High Dosage in Persons Without Cancer (NQF #2940); and - 4) Concurrent Use of Opioids and Naloxone.